TrentM1997/use-virtual-list/src/hooks/README.md

     - fullyLoaded: boolean - flag that is true when visible.length === items.length

+## How to trigger loadMore for next batch

+- Scroll end on container (for example, endReached on <Virtuoso> component)

+- Intersection observer on sentinel element (<div> with 'ref={boundaryRef}' in our example)

+- onScroll event handler for simple scroll event trigger (event handler example in SimpleScroller.tsx file in /src/components/scrollers directory)

 ## Behavior details

 - Initial window starts at a small size (defaults to first 8 elements of the provided array).